bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 ```
 quick topic create user-rating-range --key string --value schema --schema example.UserReview --rangeField rating --point
 ```
-In comparison to the previous form of the command, you can see two new elements (options) here: `--rangeField` and `--point`. <br />
+In comparison to the previous form of the command, you can see two new elements (options): `--rangeField` and `--point`. <br />
 `--rangeField` is an optional field.
 Specifying it enables you to create a Range Mirror and carry out Range Queries.
 `--rangeField` must be linked with a specific field over which you want your Range Queries to be executed.
 In the example above, the option is linked to the `rating` field. <br />
-`--point` is a parameter that tells Quick to use the current mirror implementation to perform Point Queries.
+`--point` is a parameter that tells Quick to use the current mirror implementation to perform so-called Point Queries.
+Point Queries are queries that are executed by default in Quick (thus, you don't have to specify the `-point` option explicitly) and return a single value for a given key. <br />
-By default, Quick creates Point Index.
-Thus, you don't have to specify the `-point` option explicitly.
-You can also completely drop the possibility of performing Point Queries by providing the `--no-point` option.
+You can also completely drop the possibility of performing Point Queries by providing the `--no-point` option. <br />
+`--point` and `--rangeField` are not exclusive.
+You can have the possibility to execute both Point and Range Queries in your application.

 There are some constraints upon the values (values that you provide with the `--value` option) for which Range Queries can be executed: